“A weekend trip to PAI! On Scooters? Yeah let’s do this!”

 “Look at this road we have to get on!!
 There might be a hidden waterfall!!”

-The road in front of us went uphill and was covered in a tiny layer of mud.
+The road in front of us went uphill with our scooters and was covered in a tiny layer of mud.
 What could possibly go wrong?
 We drove in there and tried to avoid the mud puddles until there was no turning back.
 We rode them straight through.
 And it worked.
 We got stuck two or three times, but somehow always managed to pull out the scooter.
 The road got worse and we were stuck in front of a hilly path that was covered in wet mud.

 “Let’s do this!”

 That was a hard one.
-Go slow or go fast?
+Go slow or go fast with the scooters?
 What was the better option to get up that hill without sliding on the mud?
 We went through the mud in a steady pace and used our feet to stabilize.
 And damn yes!!
 We made it.
 I have to admit that my heart had stopped at least two times, but since I was pumped with adrenaline now I was more than happy to ride along … until I got stuck in the middle of mud.
 How the %#*^€… am I supposed to get that scooter out of there.
 Ah damn!
 I knew a dirt bike would have been better!
 Shiiit!!!
 We would have to spend the night in the dark ….

 Before the thoughts went crazy in my head, a friendly local came out of nowhere and got our scooters out.
 How nice!
 He just appeared out of nowhere, smiled, helped us and disappeared.
 Ha!
 We could actually go on, but decided that we had pushed our luck far enough and had lost a huge amount of time already, so it might be wiser to turn around and find the one waterfall that was actually on the map.